harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/quick-start.md

 ### Installing the node

-1. Use the following command to download the latest version of the GaiaNet node:
+1. Use the following command to download the latest version of the Gaia node:

 ```
 curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash